Jiivi: Plot

 Saravanan later receives a call from his sister, who tells him that she is pregnant with a daughter, and that an astrologer has warned her husband to be careful of his health.
 Meanwhile, Kavitha falls into despair as the jewels that Saravan had stolen had been intended to be her wedding jewels, and her wedding is halted.
 Saravanan panics, and decides to stop fate's triangle from affecting his family.
 He quarrels with Mani, who one day takes the stolen jewels and runs away.
-On the same day, Kavitha attempts suicide and Saravanan rushes her to hospital.
+On the same day, Kavitha attempts suicide and Saravanan rushes her to a hospital.

 Saravanan promises to marry Kavitha, despite Kathir's protests.
 Mani returns to see Saravanan, angry that the bag of jewels had been replaced with a bag full of clothing.
 Both men claim not to have been responsible for the switch and fight.

 Ten months later, Saravanan is happily married to Kavitha and is a share auto driver.
 His niece is born with her eyesight and his brother-in-law remains healthy.
 Saravanan picks up Mani as a fare and the pair reconcile.
 Saravanan's internal dialogue reveals that he knows that Mani did not steal the jewels.
 Mani's flashback reveals that the bag full of jewels was accidentally swapped with another passenger's baggage on the bus.
 He had blamed Saravanan out of embarrassment and shame.

 A final plot twist reveals that the passenger who had picked up the bag of jewels was, in fact, Murugan's son.
-Traumatised by how his innocent father had been treated by the police, he decides not to return the jewels and instead keep it for his young daughter.
+Traumatised by how his innocent father had been treated by the police, he decides not to return the jewels and instead keeps them for his young daughter.
 A photograph on the wall reveals that Murugan's mother had been blind.